miklevin/MikeLev.in/_posts/2024-12-25-ai-stress-test.md

 **Me**: Excellent!
 This is going well with the iterative passes, excactly as I had hoped.
 A few things.
 First, I'm noticing what you do when you're still evading or deferring a piece.
-You put it in a blockquote to bring to my attention that you're still punting something, haha!
+You put it in a blockquote to bring to my attention that you're still punting something, ahaha!
 In this case, it's this
 line:

 > You can keep layering in your final bits of logic (like the actual JSON